tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

 *"Processing.py is the spiritual ancestor to and inspiration for py5.
 Py5 is similar to Processing.py in that both use Python syntax but their implementations are very different.
 Processing.py and py5 do not share any code but py5 benefits from code in the Processing core libraries written to accommodate Processing.py."*

 I've been involved with [Processing.py](https://py.processing.org/) for some time, and I got excited when I read this.
-Promptly, I set out to see if I could combine py5 with [Thonny](https://thonny.org/), a fantastic Python IDE for beginners.
+So, I promptly set out to see if I could combine py5 with [Thonny](https://thonny.org/), a fantastic Python IDE for beginners.
 I'm delighted with the result (Figure 1).

 <figure>
   <img src="{{ site.url }}/img/tapy5/banner.png" class="fullwidth" />
-  <figcaption>Figure 1: A faux <a href="https://py.processing.org/">Processing.py/Python Mode</a> IDE set up with Thonny and py5</figcaption>
+  <figcaption>Figure 1: A faux <a href="https://py.processing.org/">Processing.py/Python Mode</a> clone set up with Thonny and py5</figcaption>
 </figure>

 I prefer to run applications in a 'portable' fashion where I can.
 This is useful for different reasons, including that it's easier to distribute something that beginners can simply click and run.
 In other words, if you're on a system like mine (Debian-based Linux, in this case), I can zip up the files and send the archive to you; all you need to do is extract and run it!
 No installation process required.
+What's more, you can run a portable app off a USB drive.

-This post covers how to roll your own portable Thonny + py5 IDE on Linux (Mint, specifically, in my case).
+This post covers how to roll your very own portable Thonny + py5 IDE on Linux (Mint in my case).
 Ubuntu and other Debian distros should work with these instructions.
-The process is similar for Mac and Linux setups, although I will not cover the procedure for these platforms.
+The process is similar for Mac and Linux setups, although I will not cover the procedure for those platforms.
+I've explained each step, though, so you can adapt the process accordingly for other platforms.

 I'll also provide a quick-start guide to writing py5 code with Thonny.

-## Installing py5 and Thonny
+## Creating a Portable py5 + Thonny App

 Note that you're creating a portable IDE.
 There are other ways to [install py5](http://py5.ixora.io/install/) -- with Python, Anaconda, and for Jupyter notebooks.
-The aim here's a self-contained bundle that runs even if the user's computer is missing Python, Java, or any other packages that py5 or Thonny ordinarily require.
+The aim here is a self-contained bundle that runs even if the user's computer is missing Python, Java, or any other packages that py5 or Thonny ordinarily require.
+The result is an IDE that resembles that of [Processing PDE](https://processing.org/reference/environment/).

 To begin, open your terminal.
 At the time of writing, Thonny (at version [3.3.10](https://github.com/thonny/thonny/releases/tag/v3.3.10)) comes bundled with Python 3.7.9.
 However, py5 requires Python 3.8 or higher.
 But, there are "alt-variants" of Thonny that use Python 3.9 instead of 3.7, which you'll use instead.